Equine Standing CT: Clinical Applications in Diagnosing Common Head and Cervical Pathology

 Presentation

-The gelding exhibited significant facial swelling, heat, and pain on palpation.
+The gelding exhibited significant facial swelling, heat, and pain on palpation of left TMJ.
 He chewed hay slowly and occasionally quidded, though soft feed intake was normal.
-Initial diagnostics showed severe synovial inflammation and bacterial infection.
+Initial diagnostics showed severe synovial inflammation and bacterial infection of the left TMJ.
+Evaluation of the contralateral TMJ was within normal limits.

 CT Findings

-CT demonstrated severe septic TMJ arthritis, condylar osteomyelitis, a chronic nondisplaced fracture with osseous sequestration, left otitis media, and Grade 3 bilateral temporohyoid osteoarthropathy.
-Additional chronic skull changes were also present, confirming advanced, multifocal disease.
+• Chronic nondisplaced fracture with osseous sequestration, left otitis media, and Grade 3 bilateral temporohyoid osteoarthropathy.

 Outcome

-Despite arthrotomy, lavage, and aggressive antimicrobial therapy, infection progression and extensive osteomyelitis resulted in a grave prognosis.
-Mandibular condylectomy was considered but deemed unlikely to restore comfort due to suspected persistent stylohyoid osteomyelitis.
-Humane euthanasia was elected.
+Despite arthrotomy and lavage of the left TMJ, together with systemic and local antimicrobial therapy, the infection progressed and resulted in a grave prognosis.
+Left mandibular condylectomy was considered but deemed unlikely to restore comfort due extensive osteomyeltis extending into the stylohyoid bone of the left side.
+Humane euthanasia was ultimately elected.

 Soft Tissue Pathology — Perilaryngeal Emphysema with Abscess